 There is a similarity of reasoning between taxation and condemnation cases.
-28 In Southern California Telephone authority to the effect that trade fixtures, machinery and equipment are a part of the realty for the purposes of condemnation, it is also true that each case turns upon its specific facts, and consequently no uniform rule may be laid down.
-In People vs. Churchthe court held that gasoline pumps and an auto lubrication hoist were not real property.
-The court, although recognizing the doctrine of constructive annexation as set forth in the Klinker case, reasoned that here the controlling consideration was whether the property could have been removed without damage to the freehold or substantially impairing its value.
+32 In Southern California Telephone Company vs. State Board of Equalization, 33 a taxation case, the California Supreme Court held that even such items as the telephone operators' head sets, breast sets, and stools, although not physically attached to the realty, were under the doctrine of constructive annexation a part of the realty for the purposes of taxation.
+The court cited and relied upon City of Los Angeles vs. Klinker.
+34 authority to the effect that trade fixtures, machinery and equipment are a part of the realty for the purposes of condemnation, it is also true that each case turns upon its specific facts, and consequently no uniform rule may be laid down.
+In People vs. Church, a California case, the court held that gasoline pumps and an auto lubrication hoist were not real property.
+The court, although recognizing the doctrine of constructive annexation as set forth in the Klinker case, reasoned that here the controlling consideration was whether the property could have been removed without damage to the free-hold or substantially impairing its value.
 This appears to be a similar rationale to that contained in People vs. Auman, supra.
-32
+36